osamasayed585/osamasayed585/README.md

 - 🏢 I'm currently working at **My Cash**
 - 🌍 I'm mostly active within the **Android Community**
 - 🌱 Learning all about **Android**, also caring performance of mobile apps.
 - :calendar: Looking to contribute to open-source projects.
-I am especially interested in [ CI/CD, Jetpack Compose ]
+I am especially interested in large scale projects

 #### See My Recent Projects